Daily Tree Rubbings in Glass Box

 The work consists of 81 individual boxes, each measuring 8.5 × 6.5 × 1.3 cm, made with washi paper, charcoal, and glass.

-This series was created over 81 days—from January 14, 2021 (the artist’s birthday) to April 3, the day before she returned to her home and studio in New York.
+This series was created over 81 days, from January 14, 2021 (the artist’s birthday), until April 3, the day before she returned to her home and studio in New York.

 Part 3 TIME